Silvestre Gutiérrez: Coup d'état

 Silvestre was fatally shot in the head at this train station.

 The Gutiérrez colonels, dissatisfied with the triumph of Manuel Pardo, the first civilian to win the presidential elections in 1872, plotted a coup against President José Balta.
 Previously, they tried to convince the president to annul the elections, to no avail.
 Then Silvestre convinced Tomás to carry out the coup plan once and for all, given that there were only a few days left before the change of command would take place.
 The plan was then carried out at 2 p.m. of July 22, with Silvestre taking control of Government Palace and capturing Balta.
-Four days later, while taking the tram at San Juan de Dios Station, he got into an altercation with a pro-Balta crowd, firing at them once with a revolver and woulding protestor Jaime Pacheco, who in turn shot him in the left arm.
+Four days later, while taking the tram at San Juan de Dios Station, he got into an altercation with a pro-Balta crowd, firing at them once with a revolver and wounding protestor Jaime Pacheco, who in turn shot him in the left arm.
 A shootout thus began, resulting in Captain Francisco Verdejo fatally shooting Gutiérrez in the head.
 His body was taken to the nearby Church of the Orphans, but was later dragged out and hanged from a lamppost next to Tomás at the Plaza de Armas, and then again hanged from the Cathedral, being later burned in a bonfire alongside two of his brothers.
 Only Marcelino survived, who rehabilitated himself by fighting in the War of the Pacific.